NethServer/docs/README.rst

 * index.rst: document structure

 All other .rst files are chapters of the manual.
-If you whish to add a new chapter, create a new file and add it to the index.rst file.
+If you wish to add a new chapter, create a new file and add it to the index.rst file.

 Documentation available here: